eartvit/xraylab-demo/prerequisites/README.md

 #### Setup Open Data Hub
 Open Data Hub must run in its own namespace.
-Create a new project called `odh`, select it as active project and then go to Installed Operators->Open Data Hub Operator to create an intance:
+Create a new project called `opendatahub`, select it as active project and then go to Installed Operators->Open Data Hub Operator to create an intance:
 ![odh1](docs/odh-1.png)
 As we will use only a few of the ODH components in this showcase, switch to the YAML view and ensure only the following applications are listed under the `spec` tag: odh-common, grafana-cluster, grafana-instance, prometheus-operator, jupyterhub, notebook-images, odh-dashboard.
 (Please ensure the repos tag is also kept under the spec).
 ![odh2](docs/odh-2.png)